-- 1.1 This Supplementary Planning Document (SPD) has been produced to set out the Council's approach to considering applications for a change of use from a single dwelling to a House in Multiple Occupation.
+- 1.1 This Supplementary Planning Document (SPD) has been adopted (1) to set out the Council's approach to considering applications for a change of use from a single dwelling to a House in Multiple Occupation.
 The SPD expands upon Policy H10 of the adopted Milton Keynes Local Plan 2001 2011 and Policy CS10 of the Milton Keynes Core Strategy (see Appendix A for the policies in full). - 1.2 The Council approved a HiMO Strategy on the 24 October 2009.
 This recognises that HiMOs are an important part of the Borough's housing stock and that many people rely on them to meet their housing requirements.
-It also recognises that there are potential problems often associated with HiMOs, including impacts on surrounding areas. - 1.3 The report 'Evidence gathering housing in multiple occupation and possible planning responses' (September 2008)(1) summarised the main possible impacts of HiMOs as being: - anti-social behaviour, noise and nuisance - imbalanced and unsustainable communities - negative impacts on the physical environment and streetscape - pressures upon parking provision - increased crime - growth in private rented sector at the expense of owner-occupation - pressure upon local community facilities - restructuring of retail, commercial services and recreational facilities to suit the lifestyles of the predominant population - 1.4 Some of the issues identified in the September 2008 ECOTEC report, such as increased crime or pressure on local facilities, have been found not relevant in Milton Keynes, or there has been insufficient evidence to support these findings in Milton Keynes.
-This is because these issues are linked to areas with higher numbers of HiMOs.
-For Milton Keynes, the main impacts are considered to be related to: - Parking - Waste
+It also recognises that there are potential problems often associated with HiMOs, including impacts on surrounding areas. - 1.3 The report 'Evidence gathering housing in multiple occupation and possible planning responses' (September 2008)(2) summarised the main possible impacts of HiMOs as being: - anti-social behaviour, noise and nuisance - imbalanced and unsustainable communities - negative impacts on the physical environment and streetscape - pressures upon parking provision - increased crime - growth in private rented sector at the expense of owner-occupation - pressure upon local community facilities - restructuring of retail, commercial services and recreational facilities to suit the lifestyles of the predominant population - 1.4 Some of the issues identified in the September 2008 ECOTEC report, such as increased crime or pressure on local facilities, have been found not relevant in Milton Keynes, or there has been insufficient evidence found to support these findings in Milton Keynes.
+This could be because these issues are linked to areas with higher numbers of HiMOs or student HiMOs.
+In Milton Keynes unlike many other towns and cities, HiMOs are generally not occupied by large numbers of students, although in the future this may change as the University Centre MK grows.
+Instead, there are primarily two types of HiMO occupants, those on lower incomes to which HiMOs provide an affordable solution to their housing need; and higher earners who for example will occupy more expensive HiMOs as they may be new to an area and want to share and network with other like-minded professionals but do not require more permanent accommodation.
+For Milton Keynes, the main impacts are considered to be related to:

-- Noise - Imbalanced communities - 1.5 In September 2010 the Council commissioned ORS to undertake an analysis of HiMOs in Milton Keynes, looking at the demographic and economic profile of occupants(2).
+- Parking - Waste - Noise - Mixed communities - 1.5 In September 2010 the Council commissioned ORS to undertake an analysis of HiMOs in Milton Keynes, looking at the demographic and economic profile of occupants (3).
 This report has helped inform the evidence base for this SPD. - 1.6 It is not suggested that all these problems can be attributed to the presence of HiMOs, or that all HiMOs create such problems.
 Not all of the issues are capable of being solved directly through planning powers either.
-Nevertheless, the issues can be associated with a high concentration of HiMOs, and planning has an important role in reducing and managing impacts through working to ensure that the community as a whole is well balanced and sustainable. - 1.7 This document relates only to planning legislation and the planning process.
-In order to operate a HiMO legally, it is essential that landlords ensure they are in accordance with both planning and housing legislation. - 1.8 This SPD sets out the Council's approach to determining planning applications for a change of use to a House in Multiple Occupation.
-Compliance with planning requirements does not mean a HiMO is compliant with other legislation and requirements.
+Nevertheless, the issues can be associated with a high concentration of HiMOs, and planning has an important role in reducing and managing impacts through working to ensure that the community as a whole is mixed and sustainable. - 1.7 This document relates only to planning legislation and the planning process.
+In order to operate a HiMO legally, it is essential that landlords ensure they are in accordance with all legislation such as planning, housing and building regulations. - 1.8 This SPD sets out the Council's approach to determining planning applications for a change of use to a House in Multiple Occupation.